-All speech pathology students at the University of Hawai'i, Manoa must demonstrate the abilities to:
+All Communication Sciences and Disorders (CSD) students at the University of Hawai'i, Manoa must demonstrate the abilities to:

-1. Develop a multicultural focus toward issues of intervention and diagnostics.
+1. Develop a multicultural focus towards issues of intervention and diagnostics.

 2. Focus attention on the needs of individuals with communication disorders, particularly in Hawai'i and the Pacific Basin.